itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 <div class="text-justify">

 In this code segment, we can run the wavelength sweep and the propagation sweep.
-The detailed examples refer to https://itsays-zqc.github.io/my-website/docs/test/v2_core/6Simulation#623-eme-propagation-sweep
+The detailed examples refer to <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/6Simulation#623-eme-propagation-sweep'>EME Propagation Sweep</a>

 The `name` parameter defines the name of the simulation module.<br/>The `general` parameter specifies the general property of the simulation module within the structure, such as the geometry of cell, wavelength and so on.<br/>
 The `energy_conservation` parameter specifies the type of energy conservation when calculating the S matrix.
 Selections are ['none', 'make_passive'].<br/>